 Consultation takes on many forms.
-The WAARNG may need to consult on a project basis for proposed actions that may affect cultural resources of interest to Tribes.
+The WAARNG may need to consult on a project basis for proposed actions may affect cultural resources, including any ground disturbing activities or activities that have the potential to impact cultural resources.
 If WAARNG activities have the potential to affect Tribal properties or resources, all interested Tribes will be consulted early in the planning process, and their concerns will be addressed to the greatest extent possible.
 Establishing a permanent relationship with Tribes will lead to a better understanding of each party's interests and concerns and development of a trustful relationship.
 This will streamline future project-based consultation and streamline the inadvertent discovery process.